This is Part 1 of my From Picky to Powerful Series

 One of the reasons picky eating is so hard on parents is that children start life very accepting of food at a time when growth is at its highest.
 When a child all-of-a-sudden becomes more selective as growth slows, it worries and disappoints parents (for more about why this happens see this post).
 But eating this way isn’t always problematic or something that needs to be fixed, but a normal part of a child’s development.
 Instead, it ‘s something parents need to expect and understand.
 And it can happen when you least expect it.

 There is no official definition of picky eating but Kay Toomey, Ph.D., pediatric psychologist, defines it as a child who eats about 30 foods but can still tolerate new foods on their plate and eats from most food and texture groups.
-This is different than problem feeders that eat 20 or less food and have trouble tolerating new items on their plate, something we will get in detail in the next post.
+This is different than problem feeders that eat 20 or less food and have trouble tolerating new items on their plate.

 The Super Resistant Stage (2-6 years)